In “Flower Meadow”, a Kinetic Sculpture, Pliant Screens Became Petals

 The Screen Sculptures

-The five kinetic screen sculptures which make up "Flower Meadow”, consist individually of six flexible OLED screens.
-They are arranged in petal-like formation and controlled by a complex drive to open like natural blossoms.
-A spherical soundtrack accompanies the spectacle which is mounted on the ceiling of 180 The Strand in London's West End.
+The five kinetic screen sculptures which made up "Flower Meadow”, consisted individually of six flexible OLED screens.
+They were arranged in petal-like formation and controlled by a complex drive to open like natural blossoms.
+A spherical soundtrack accompanied the spectacle which was mounted on the ceiling of 180 The Strand in London's West End.

 - 5 kinetic screen sculptures

 - 6 bendable 55 inch screens per sculpture